ozoidemi/ePaper_guest_dashboard/README.md

 The second ensures that the guest network password is updated automatically at least weekly.
 If you need a different schedule, then adjust accordingly.
 It will not break anything, and you could easily remove it altogether.

-> **I don't get it... why are we taking a snapshot of a QR, storing and decoding it, and then sending the decoded info to ESPHome so that it can be rebuilt from scratch?
+> **I don't get why this is so convoluted.
 Can't we just pass over the existing QR and be done with it?**
 >
 > Not really, no.
 >